 Humber’s Millwright Techniques certificate program is designed to help introduce prospective millwrights to the trade.
 The program aims to facilitate employment or provide the required components to enter into a millwright apprenticeship program, giving practical experience with trade regulations and practices.
-You will gain a solid understanding of the various technical theory and elements of the millwright trade.
+You will gain a solid understanding of the various technical theories and elements of the millwright trade.
 There will be a significant practical component to the program, and you will learn valuable skills by using the latest industry software programs and working in fully equipped up-to-date labs and shops.
-At Humber, skilled instructors highlight current trends within the industry and strive to duplicate situations that apprentices and skilled tradespeople will see in their everyday working life.Courses Learning Outcomes
+At Humber, skilled instructors highlight current trends within the industry and strive to duplicate situations that apprentices and skilled tradespeople will see in their everyday working life.Courses Program Standards

 Congratulations to all of the honors students who could make it to the annual "Skilled Trades Honors Breakfast"!